godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

     15. methods
     16. subclasses

-And put the class methods and variables in the following order depending their access modifiers:
+And put the class methods and variables in the following order depending on their access modifiers:

 ::